sunpy/sunpy/docs/guide/acquiring_data/database.rst

      71    2013-08-05 00:00:02  2013-08-05 00:00:03 ...
 N/A     Yes
     Length = 39 rows

-The :meth:`~Database.redo` method reverts the last n operations that have been undone.
+The `~Database.redo` method reverts the last n operations that have been undone.
 If not that many operations can be redone (i.e. any number greater than 14 in this example), an exception is raised.
 The redo call reverts the original state: the tags have appeared again and all entries with a